practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Chapel/README.md

 By the way: when experimenting with my Python program I came to the conclusion that looping over 16 assignments can be even slower; so I generally don't do it to not waste time on experiments like this.

-However and to my surprise, tactic #2 did not make a faster program in Chapel, maybe the only C-like language without a string builder concept where this tactic leads to an even slower solution:
+However and to my surprise, tactic #2 did not make a faster program in Chapel, maybe the only C-like language without a string builder concept where this tactic leads to an even slower solution.

-- naive string concatenation (#1): ~244 milliseconds execution time
-- with memory preallocation (#2): ~250 milliseconds execution time

-The third tactic, which I eagerly (and imperatively if possible) apply in functional programming languages (and Perl 5) without a string builder concept, is to initially declare an array of strings in the right size, fill the array elements in the masterloop with the individual, small strings and finally convert this array into one big string, is also not a faster solution in Chapel, because it's the slowest with around 258 milliseconds.
+The third tactic, which I eagerly (and imperatively if possible) apply in functional programming languages (and Perl 5) without a string builder concept, is to initially declare an array of strings in the right size, fill the array elements in the masterloop with the individual, small strings and finally convert this array into one big string, is also not a faster solution in Chapel, because it's the slowest.

-However, it looks a little bit suspicious that three very different tactics for string building lead to so close execution times.

 <br/>